avocadoboi/avo/README.md

   }
 }
 ```
-Don't forget that you might want to create a Gui object too!
+Don't forget that you might want to create a Gui object too, quite possibly in your entry point function!
 Views and GUIs have to be dynamically allocated (as with all other classes that inherit ReferenceCounted).

 ### Creating a view
 A view is a rectangle that can draw itself and react to different events.
 Views are used to create components and build up the GUI.
 They are also used as containers for other views, by setting them as the parent of the views that should be contained within it, using setParent() or the View constructor.
 Child views can only ever be drawn within their parent.